doe-eye/cpDiff/README.txt

  -> shows a colorbar

  at top
- -> shows the cp-time differences of every crossed cp (only if in cpDiff.xml indicated number of rows to show is not exceeded)
+ -> shows the cp-time differences of every crossed cp (only if in checkpoint_time_differences.xml indicated number of rows to show is not exceeded)